 Of course, even the above sources of aid might not be enough.
 You are therefore encouraged to think creatively -- and early! -- about locating additional ones.
 Consider other Davidson Programs that offer grants that, though not necessarily earmarked for travel or the Cambridge Program, might nevertheless work for you.
 For example, the Chaplain's Office awards Staley and McCall grants.
 Sometimes money can also be raised through organizations at home.
 Appealing to the Rotary Club or church group has, in past, worked for some students.
 Finally, the college Financial Aid Office has information about low- or zero-interest loans.

-Davidson College Study Abroad Program
+Davidson College Study Abroad Program Policies

 If a student withdraws from a Davidson College study abroad program or is required by the College to withdraw, the following payments will be assessed: